L4CTOSE/Roblox-Alt-Generator/README.md

 # Password Generation
 Passwords are 2x the useranmes.
 For example, if the randomly generated username is "H3LL0", then the password would be "H3LL0H3LL0" </br>
-This is so that you can login as fast as possible (assuming you intend to use this extension to generate bulk accounts) </br>